nerde/socialz/README.md

 If you want to enable caching in development mode, you need to `touch tmp/caching-dev.txt`, `bin/spring stop` and restart your server.
 To disable caching `rm tmp/caching-dev.txt`, `bin/spring stop` and restart your server.

+To run the test suite, call `bundle exec rspec`.

 ## How it Works

 In order to provide an acceptable performance, we have a few classes that collaborate together through dependency